Figure 1: Paul’s Cross, from 50 feet. From the Visual Model, constructed by Joshua Stephens, rendered by Jordan Gray.

 As we have commented before, his sermons were performed from notes that guided his delivery, so, while the structure of the sermon was worked out in advance, the actual words were improvised in process, responsive to external elements like the regular sounding of the clock bell or the irregular responses of the congregation to this or that point, or gesture, or distinctive passage.

-Jeannie Shami reminds us that early modern sermons met many needs among their listeners. not just the need for theological instruction and spiritual uplift.
+Jeannie Shami reminds us that early modern sermons met many needs among their listeners, not limited to the need for theological instruction and spiritual uplift.
 They also provided a form of entertainment and an occasion for gathering in a particular place and at a particular time, and “satisfied many appetites – for news, for entertainment, for social interaction, for politics and, of course, for religious edification.
 They were the mass media of their day.
 They fulfilled the role that newspapers, and more recently television, now occupy as places where breaking news was reported, and where issues of politics, religion and cultural values were debated. . . . . .
 Sermons satisfied a high cultural appetite as well, such as that provided by the theatre.
 Descended from traditions of classical oratory, they were ‘highly wrought pieces of literary persuasion that, like Spenserian epic or Shakespearean drama, invite[d] emotional and intellectual engagement between author-performer and audience’ (McCullough 168).
 Donne’s sermons are not merely informative; they are principled, artistic models of how to guide individual consciences even as they tried to manage public controversy productively.”

 This much we know.
 What we don’t know, of course, except in the most general terms, is how Donne’s congregations responded to his preaching.
 If Donne’s comments are any indication, they responded actively, vocally, engagingly, accepting responsibility for their side of a cooperative, interactive, corporate performance.